This post may contain affiliate links, please see the privacy policy for details.

 - Add both of the beans, and the potatoes, let simmer for another 15 minutes.

-- Add the pasta and cook until the potatoes are soft and pasta is al-dente.
+- Add the pasta and cook until the potatoes are soft and pasta is al dente.

-- Add the spinach and parsley, stir.
+- Add the spinach and parsley, and stir.

 Nutrition

-Way better than the Olive Garden or store-bought varieties, this homemade Italian minestrone soup is fast and healthy, bursting with nutritious vegetables and fresh flavours.
+Way better than the Olive Garden or store-bought varieties, this homemade Italian minestrone soup is fast and healthy, bursting with nutritious vegetables and fresh flavors.
 Italian minestrone soup is a great choice for this time of year.
 The whole family will love this soup.

 You Might Also Like